95/summerILC/README.md

 organizing my code in an entirely different way, and helped me develop skills such as modular thinking and improved my object-oriented-programming skills.
 I spent a lot of time throughout this quarter working on these games, and I will continue to do so in the future.
 I enjoyed my time a lot, and I hope that this can be reflected in the finished product.
 The game is not published to the website yet, as I have a few more things I'd like to add, but all in all, it is a completely functional game with more than 18 unique stages with different functionality.

+I also learned a bit about level design within the realm of ROBLOX, and had to get comfortable with the ROBLOX studio interface.
+This was time consuming, but not exceedingly difficult.

+My primary sources of information have been: https://devforum.roblox.com/ (an incredibly kind and helpful forum for anyone who wants to pursue LUA game development) https://create.roblox.com/docs (sometimes confusing, but generally helpful for more broader libraries) https://www.youtube.com/@GnomeCode (wonderful for datastores, pathfinding, and raycasting information)

+Thank you for allowing me to do this.
+It was wonderful and I learned a lot.
+More than I can write down here.
 Ahman